Everything is a Gift: An Interview with Madeline Evans

 With Ames Doyle

 ME: I am so excited to share Always the Goat with new and old friends!
-This is my first solo show that mixes my stand up material from the last 10 years, my solo sketch work, awkward stories, intimate diary entries, 15+ years of improv experience, and personal philosophy all in one place.
+This is my first solo show that mixes my stand up material from the last 10 years, solo sketch work, awkward stories, intimate diary entries, more than 15 years of improv experience, and personal philosophy all in one place.

 The show is set in a sleepover where we play silly games, dance, and talk allllll about love—romantic, self-love, love for Les Mis—we talk about it all.
 I just LOVE love!
 Relationships have always been what I am drawn to in conversations, so I am excited to have a whole show centered around one of my favorite topics where I have the opportunity to highlight my own ridiculous dating stories as well as the crowd’s.
 I hate talking about myself (which is very ironic since this is a solo show), but I love asking questions and being curious about other people’s stories, so I get to ask a lot of questions to the audience during the show.
 They really are a part of the journey in the best way—and everyone will be at a “sleepover”, after all!